TCHOKDUP/functions/README.md

 │   ├── .env.example
 │   └── ...
 ├── README.md

-└── firebase.json
+📝 Note:
+This repository contains only the Firebase Cloud Functions source (functions/ directory).
+The parent Firebase configuration files (firebase.json, .firebaserc) were part of the organization’s internal setup and are not included here.

+If you want to make the repo deployable yourself, you can add a minimal firebase.json:

+{
+  "functions": {
+    "source": "functions"
+  }
+}

 📈 Profile Completeness Logic

-Each user profile is assigned a completeness percentage based on required fields:
+Each user profile includes a completeness percentage, based on the presence of key fields:

 const requiredFields = [
   "pronouns", "location", "linkedinUrl", "resumeUrl",